-If this line is a net loss, complete and attach the 2020 form FTB 3805Q to Form 100W.
+If this line is a net loss, complete and attach the 2021 form FTB 3805Q to Form 100W.

 Public Law 86-272.
 Corporations not filing a combined report and who meet the protections of Public Law 86-272 are exempt from state taxes based upon, or measured by, net income.
-However, they still are subject to the annual minimum franchise tax if they are doing business in, incorporated in, or qualified to transact intrastate business in.
-California.
-If corporations are claiming immunity in California under Public Law 86-272, do not include their net income or loss on line 18.
+However, they still are subject to the annual minimum franchise tax if they are doing business in, incorporated in, or qualified to transact intrastate business in, California.
+If corporations are claiming immunity in California under Public Law 86-272, do not include their net income or loss on line 18 and write "PL 86-272" at the top of Form 100W.